 Stamps are listed below according to plant species and year of issue.

-The 'BACK' and 'NEXT' buttons at the end of each stamp page move in chronological order of their issue.
+The 'PREVIOUS' and 'NEXT' buttons at the end of each stamp page move in chronological order of their issue.

 The 'STAMPS' button brings you back to this alphabetical index.

 Only the first issued stamp with a particular botanical illustration is included when the same illustration is used on stamps with several denominations or re-issues.

-At this stage stamps from some Australian Territories, like Christmas Island, are not all included.
+At this stage stamps from other Australian Territories, like Cocos-Keeling Island, are not included.

-We are building up a collection of Australian plants on other country's stamps, ie Uganda
+We are building up a collection of Australian native plants on other country's stamps, ie Uganda